CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 ![arm](./img/consistent-management-layer.png "arm")

-As you can see in the picture above, the Resource Manager is made of several **Resource Providers** (RP) that are ultimately responsible for provisioning the requested service.
+As you can see in the picture above, the Resource Manager is made of several **Resource Providers** (RP) that are ultimately responsible for provisioning the requested service/resource.
 Resource providers can be independently enabled or disabled.
 To see, what RPs are active in your subscription, you can either check the Portal (Subscription --> Resource Providers) or use Azure CLI to query the resource manager:

 ```shell
 $ az provider list -o table